andrewchambers/linux-seed/README.md

 - The build system is based on https://github.com/apenwarr/redo, however the project doesn't require this thanks to './support/do'.
 - Most patches in the patches directory came from either Nixos or https://github.com/richfelker/musl-cross-make/.

+# Ideas/Improvements

+- Make the patching of the dynamic linker more fine grained so we don't need to regenerate as many files (autoconf etc).
+This should shrink the required build time dependencies.
+Since nix handles these quite well for us in CI, it isn't the biggest deal.
+- Cross compiling a seed for other targets?
+Maybe use bin_fmt_misc and qemu to build arm binaries?